Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 *Historical information taken from the brochure on the Portuguese Way, provided by the Portuguese Tourist Office.

-Below is the map I created with my GPS files, which I uploaded to Google Maps.
+For my Porto to Santiago via the Coastal Route map, click on this Google sharing link.
 You will notice portions along the Coastal Route in orange.
 That is the Senda Litoral, another coastal option that hugs the coastline - see the explanation farther below.

-My total kilometers/miles figures may be different than other sources of information out there, because we took the Coastal Route with some days on the Senda Litoral, which is always longer.
-Plus, we found out that despite multiple sources, the mileage was usually different than stated, as everyone’s footsteps are different.
+My total kilometers/miles figures may be different than other sources of information out there, as everyone’s footsteps are different.
 However, we have made every effort to make our information as clean and accurate as possible.
-This includes manipulations that I made to our footsteps to take out missteps and extra steps.
 Please realize that the kilometer/mileage figures are approximations only!

 The official Portuguese Camino Group, the Via Lusitana, publishes a list of albergues for the entire Portuguese Way, starting in Lisbon.
 You can go to it by clicking here.
 This is not an exhaustive list for accommodations, but is for albergues only.